Microfrontends? Scam!

 One of the big takeaways from his talk is that the decision to adopt microservices in their organization should be a practical one.
 One should only start breaking out microservices once they are encountering actual problems with their existing implementation, and when they have time to do microservices 'properly.'

-"What we're doing now is make it so every service when you cretae it you get the standard dashboard with the same set of things that we all agree are useful things to know about from your service and you get this without having to do any work at all."
+"What we're doing now is make it so every service when you create it you get the standard dashboard with the same set of things that we all agree are useful things to know about from your service and you get this without having to do any work at all."

 Uber's growing pains were in part caused by a lack of standardization across their system of microservices which made important things like tracing, profiling, code sharing, and error recovery almost impossible.
 While it's theoretically nice to build everything in isolation, it's important that teams are building upon some degree of common infrastructure so as to avoid reinventing the wheel and to make the operations team members lives easier.